frctl/fractal.build/docs/guide/04-core-concepts/05-configuration-files.md

 1. Check if it is set directly in the component's configuration file.
 If so, use that.
 2. Otherwise, recursively work upwards to check any parent collections to see if any of them have a status set in it's configuration.
 If one is found to have a `status` specified, stop and use that.
-3. If no value for the `status` is found, use the default value (which may or may not have been overridden in the global `fractal.js` settings file).
+3. If no value for the `status` is found, use the default value (which may or may not have been overridden in a `fractal.js` file or similar).

 ### Properties with object and array values